RyanShort13110/dbz-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-This is a simple API that sends DBZ character data to client devices from a server hosted on Cyclic.
+This is a simple API that sends DBZ character data to client devices from a server hosted with Cyclic.

 I built this little API as a fun weekend project.
 It is not necessarily 'complete' yet, as there are still many characters left to add!